Thank you for visiting the Finlay Foundation website.

 We are a small charity that was set up in memory of our beautiful little boy Finlay Joseph who was run over by the school bus in 2011.

 The charity supports children in a great variety of ways.
-We have donated toys, furniture, art materials, specialist sensory equipment to children's hospital wards, hospices, special needs centres, refuges for women & children and community charity groups in Wiltshire, Somerset, Bristol, Hampshire, Gloucestershire & Dorset.
+We have donated toys, furniture, specially adapted toys, specialist sensory equipment to children's hospital wards, hospices, disability groups, special needs centres, refuges for women & children and community charity groups in Wiltshire, Somerset, Bristol, Hampshire, Gloucestershire & Dorset.

 Some of our larger donations have included a specialist sailing dingy for a Bristol based charity that takes children with both physical & emotional needs sailing around Bristol harbour.
 We have paid to renovate and kit out a sensory room at Uplands specialist school in Swindon at a cost of £15,000.

 We have bought equipment for an equine therapy centre in Wiltshire.
 The centre helps children with emotional problems using the horses in addition of a child psychotherapist.
 We have also paid for the refurbishment of a play bus that takes free play sessions to children from disadvantaged backgrounds in Gloucestershire & surrounding counties.

 In addition to all the above, we are extremely passionate about improving child safety and have donated thousands & thousands of high visibility vests to schools, nurseries, hospices, scouts, brownies and many other children's groups.

 The charity donated thousands of pounds to both the Wiltshire air ambulance & the Great Western air ambulance.
 We have also paid towards funding a doctor's training to become a 'Swift medic'.
 All of these charities were involved in the accident.